-Tax Considerations for LGBTQ Couples and Individuals
+Tax Law Issues for LGBTQ+ Couples and Individuals

-Tax issues for some LGBTQ couples have changed after the Supreme Court's rulings in United States v.
+Tax issues for some LGBTQ+ couples have changed after the Supreme Court's rulings in United States v.
 Windsor and Obergefell v.
 Hodges.
-Specifically, LGBTQ couples that are married can now take advantage of the various tax benefits previously only available to married opposite-sex couples.
+Specifically, LGBTQ+ couples that are married can now take advantage of the various tax benefits previously only available to married opposite-sex couples.

 Filing Joint Tax Returns